 The general obligation bonded debt of the District is limited by state law to 4% of the fair market value of the total taxable property in the District.
-The legal debt limit at June 30, 2020 was approximately \$72,000,000 while the general obligation debt at that date was \$0, resulting in a legal debt margin of \$72,000,000.
-See Note 7 for additional information regarding revenue bonds outstanding.
+The legal debt limit at June 30, 2022 was approximately \$79,000,000 while the general obligation debt at that date was \$0, resulting in a legal debt margin of \$79,000,000.
+See Note 7 for additional information regarding revenue bonds outstanding and lease purchase agreements outstanding.